He who is brave is free.

 “All models are wrong, but some are useful.” – George Box

-One of the most useful models explaining how we make decisions, evaluate things, and process information is the scale.
-When we have no opinion on something, the scale is empty, like so:
+One of my favorite models explaining how we make decisions, evaluate things, and process information is the scale.
+When we have no opinion about something, the scale is empty, like so:

-Learning about something is a process of collecting evidence, and the evidence we collect can either be construed as positive or negative.
+Learning about something is a process of collecting evidence.
 Each piece of information we get about something is like a marble: negative information goes on one side, and positive information goes on the other side.
-If we see a pile of free money, it’d be all information that’s very positive:
+If we see a pile of free money, it’d be all positive information:

 If we saw a quarter on the floor, that would be a piece of positive information, but not quite as positive, so you’d get a slight tilt: